 Team Shirts – will be provided for the rider and mechanic 6 in total. extra’s can be ordered for $10 each.
 Every year a great company steps up and provides the team with t-shirts or team shirts.

 Graphics – Every year a awesome company provides the team with matching TEAM USA MX graphics.

 Video, Photos & Social media – Gregg Brotman from RADMX.com will be shooting an overall event video for Team USA (approx. 30-40 minutes) of on and off the track action that goes on over there.
-You will also get an individual personal video showing highlights of your individual races.
 Interviews, photos, LIVE social media posts to keep friends & family posted as your races are completed is also included.
 A Team USA video will be produced and posted online here in the USA & in Europe on major websites.
-Team USA MX posters with your picture on it will also be provided for the many, many autographs you will sign.
-You can expect coverage from Vurbmoto, MXPTV, http://www.mxcom.eu ,http://www.motocrossmag.be to name a few.
+You can expect coverage from the European media groups like http://www.mxcom.eu http://www.motocrossmag.be

-Total Cost – Typically in the past years for a Parent and their rider spend about $5000 for the entire trip (flight & car rental priced at approx. $1500 each).
+Total Cost – Typically in the past years flight & car around anywhere between $1000 to $1500.
 Since the lodging, race bikes, entry & race fees are all taken care of.
-You will be responsible for your own flights, car rental & gas for your rental, any extra entertainment.
+You will only be responsible for your own flights, car rental & gas for your rental, food, any extra entertainment.
 The riders all chip in for the fuel for the bikes.
 FFM/FIM membership, transponder, parts for you’re bikes.

-Please don’t get the Mx Master Kids confused with the FIM Jr. World Championships the AMA hand selects that team and you are responsible for all costs.
+Please don’t get the Mx Master Kids confused with the FIM Jr. World Championships the AMA hand selects that team.

 The promoter for the MX Masterkids “Michel Costitch /MX FAN”